What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

-Of course that doesn’t mean we do live without carbohydrates, because we love our carbohydrates, a little too much most of the time. 😉
+Of course that doesn’t mean we do live without carbohydrates, because we love carbohydrates of all kinds, a little too much most of the time. 😉

 Too Many Carbs Is The Issue